January

 I think this is the first time I listened to this album fully.
 What a classic.

-It feels a bit weird - I haven’t listened to some hard rock in a while.
+It feels a bit weird because I haven’t listened to some hard rock in a while.

 choke enough - Oklou

 Looking at the end of this month, choke enough is the album I’m still listening to almost daily. harvest sky is my favorite song, I love the collab with FKA Twigs for viscus too.
-I feel that some other songs might be too… quiet, foggy, for my liking, I’m not really sure how to express that.
+I feel that some other songs might be too quiet and foggy for my liking, I’m not really sure how to express that.
 I do not really trust my opinion here, cause if I come back to it in the future, I might do an 180.

 The Tiny Desk Concert was so beautiful.